 Does Watchmen's cliffhanger leave the door open for season 2?

 There aren't many pieces left on the table for a Watchmen season 2.
 You might watch this finale and wonder how the story would even continue: Doctor Manhattan is dead, Lady Trieu is dead, the Seventh Kavalry is wiped out, Adrian Veidt is under arrest, and Angela Abar (possibly) has the power of Doctor Manhattan.
-The show ends before we find out if Angela can walk on water, like Manhattan did, in an ending that'll maybe remind you of the film Inception.
+The show ends before we find out if Angela can walk on water, like Manhattan did, in an ending that'll maybe remind you of the spinning top in Inception (yes, it still haunts us).

 Lindelof intended this final moment to parallel the ending of Watchmen, where it's revealed that Rorschach's journal has been sent to a newspaper.
 This journal revealed the truth behind Veidt's conspiracy to stage an alien attack and kill costumed heroes.